apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.1/admin-api-namespaces.md

 Backlog quota helps the broker to restrict bandwidth/storage of a namespace once it reaches a certain threshold limit.
 Admin can set the limit and take corresponding action after the limit is reached.

-  1.  producer_request_hold: broker will hold and not persist produce request payload
+  1.  producer_request_hold: broker holds but not persists produce request payload

-  2.  producer_exception: broker disconnects with the client by giving an exception.
+  2.  producer_exception: broker disconnects with the client by giving an exception

-  3.  consumer_backlog_eviction: broker will start discarding backlog messages
+  3.  consumer_backlog_eviction: broker starts discarding backlog messages

-  Backlog quota restriction can be taken care by defining restriction of backlog-quota-type: destination_storage
+Backlog quota restriction can be taken care by defining restriction of backlog-quota-type: destination_storage.

 <Tabs
   defaultValue="pulsar-admin"